willkg/fillmore/README.rst

    kicks up errors so you know when your error handling code is kicking up errors

-From that, Francis has the following features:
+From that, Fillmore has the following features:

 * lets you specify keys to scrub in a Sentry event
 * resilient to errors--if it fails, it will emit a signal that you can see and